Transpension: The Right Adjoint to the Pi-type: Multipliers

-In the nullary case, $\ary \cubecat 0_\affine$ is the base category of the Schanuel topos, which is equivalent to the category of nominal sets \cite{nominal-sets}.
+In the nullary case, $\ary \cubecat 0_\affine$ is the base category of the Schanuel topos, a sheaf topos equivalent to the category of nominal sets \cite{nominal-sets}.
 In that case, $\sumbase{(i : \IX)}$ is not just left adjoint to $\freshbase{(i : \IX)}$, but in fact an inverse and hence also right adjoint.
 This is in line with the fact that in nominal type theory \cite{freshmltt}, there is a single name quantifier which can be read as either existential or universal quantification. \end{example}